Raffi-Baldassini/TeamSoftwareProject/README.md

 ### From Your Local Machine:

-1. If you wish to run the beta offline and directly from your machine, then you will need to download the development branch as a zip file or use the command `git clone  https://github.com/Raffi-Baldassini/TeamSoftwareProject.git` and `git checkout Development`
+1. If you wish to run the beta offline and directly from your machine, then you will need to download the development branch as a zip file or use the command `git clone  https://github.com/Raffi-Baldassini/TeamSoftwareProject.git` and `git checkout beta`

 2. Install the dependencies using `pip install -r requirements.txt`